 The Bonds will be dated as of the Delivery Date.
-The 2024A Bonds will mature on April 1, and the 2024B Bonds will mature on July 1, in the years set forth on the inside front cover of this Official Statement, and will be subject to prior redemption.
-Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months, and will be payable at the rates and on the dates set forth on the inside front cover (each, an "Interest Payment Date").
+The Bonds will mature on January 1 in the years set forth on the inside front cover of this Official Statement, and certain of the Bonds will be subject to prior redemption.
+Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months, and will be payable on each July 1 and January 1 of each year, commencing July 1, 2025 (each, an "Interest Payment Date"), until maturity or prior redemption.

-The Bonds will be issued as fully registered bonds in denominations of \$5,000 each or any integral multiple of \$5,000 within a series and maturity (each, an "Authorized Denomination").
-The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to DTC's bookentry only system (the "Book-Entry Only System").
+The University will issue the Bonds as fully-registered securities in denominations of \$5,000 each or any integral multiple of \$5,000 within a maturity (each, an "Authorized Denomination").
+The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to DTC's book-entry only system (the "Book-Entry Only System").
 Purchases of beneficial interests in the Bonds will be made in book-entry form only.
-If at any time the Book-Entry Only System is discontinued for the Bonds, the Bonds will be exchangeable for other fully-registered, certificated Bonds of the same series and maturity in Authorized Denominations.
-See Appendices A and E.
+If at any time the Book-Entry Only System is discontinued for the Bonds, the Bonds will be exchangeable for other fully-registered, certificated Bonds of the same maturity in Authorized Denominations.
+See Appendices A and D.